Aller au contenu principal

 How to read our rankings

 Choosing an SUV in Belgium is not about picking the tallest or most fashionable one: it is about finding the one that fits your real use without wrecking your budget.
 A boot that swallows the luggage, a range that holds the motorway, 2026 taxation that does not blow up the company-car bill.
-All of that can be measured.
-Our rankings turn vague impressions into comparable data, model by model.
+All of that can be measured, and our rankings turn vague impressions into comparable data.

 Rather than one catch-all chart, we separate use cases.
 A family that carries a lot does not have the same priorities as a driver who wants a genuine third row, as someone switching to electric, or as a buyer on a tight budget.
 Each ranking answers a precise question and applies consistent criteria to every model.